rohandeb2/rohandeb2/readme.md

 ## 📬 Let's Connect

-I'm actively looking for my first **DevOps / Cloud / SRE role** at funded startups (Series A–C) or remote-first companies.
+I'm actively looking for my first **DevOps / Cloud / SRE role** at funded startups (Series A–C) or any other organization.
 If you're building something interesting, reach out.

 <div align="center">